mhm13dev/kw-blog-api/README.md

 ## Admin User Creation

-To create a user with the role of `admin`, you need to run database migration.
+To create a user with the role of `admin`, you need to run seed script.

-## Database Migration
+## Database Migration and Seed

 Make sure you have populated `.env.migrations` file with the necessary environment variables.
 You can use the `.env.migrations.example` file as a template.